Frequently Asked Questions

 GiveWell's mission is to find outstanding giving opportunities and publish the full details of our analysis to help donors decide where to give.

-We recommend a list of top charities to donors.
+We recommend a list of Top Charities to donors.
 We also offer donors the option to give to our giving funds.
-GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many charities—or as many causes—as possible.
+GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many organizations—or as many causes—as possible.

 How does GiveWell support itself?

 GiveWell is supported by donors who explicitly choose to direct funding to GiveWell’s operations (by giving to our unrestricted fund).
-We do not take a percentage of donations made to charities through GiveWell’s website, nor do we receive any fees from charities for being featured on our site.
+We do not take a percentage of donations made to recommended organizations through GiveWell’s website, nor do we receive any fees from organizations for being featured on our site.

 We generally use unrestricted funding for operating expenses (which includes staff salaries, travel expenses, website maintenance, and other routine operational costs).
-However, we have an "excess assets" policy, which provides that once we surpass a certain level of unrestricted assets, we earmark the excess for granting rather than continue to hold it ourselves.
+However, we have an "excess assets" policy, which provides that once we surpass a certain level of unrestricted assets, we earmark the excess for grantmaking rather than continuing to hold it ourselves.
 You can read more about our excess assets policy here.

-To avoid overly relying on a single source of support, we cap the amount of funding any individual or entity may provide to our operations at 20 percent.
+To avoid relying too much on a single source of support, we cap the amount of funding any individual or entity may provide to our operations at 20 percent.

 For details on our revenues and expenses, see our financial statements.